 One striking issue is the idea of "legacy characters".
 Comic books have series that can go for decades, and because of that, it typically doesn't force much change.
-Superheroes were white males, and there were maybe some side characters of diversity.
+Superheroes were white males, and there were maybe some side characters who were racially or ethnically diverse.
 More recently, legacy superheroes have been remade to include characters, specifically superheroes, with more diverse characteristics.

 A Historical View of Comic Diversity Representation

 Most minorities have experienced similar issues with the comic book industry.
-In the Golden and Silver ages of comic books, there were underlying themes, inaccurate or misleading stereotypes, and a lack of superheroes and an overall lack of representation.
+In the Golden and Silver ages of comic books, there were underlying themes, inaccurate or misleading stereotypes, and an overall lack of representation.
 However, each group faced its issues as well.
 Here is some insight into the history and evolution of groups and minorities:

 - Women superheroes